Comet: Unusual comets

-Largest

-The largest known periodic comet is 95P/Chiron at 200 km in diameter that comes to perihelion every 50 years just inside of Saturn's orbit at 8 AU.
-The largest known Oort cloud comet is suspected of being Comet Bernardinelli-Bernstein at ≈150 km that will come to perihelion in January 2031 just outside of Saturn's orbit at 11 AU.
-The Comet of 1729 is estimated to have been ≈100 km in diameter and came to perihelion inside of Jupiter's orbit at 4 AU.

 Centaurs

 Centaurs typically behave with characteristics of both asteroids and comets.
 Centaurs can be classified as comets such as 60558 Echeclus, and 166P/NEAT.
 166P/NEAT was discovered while it exhibited a coma, and so is classified as a comet despite its orbit, and 60558 Echeclus was discovered without a coma but later became active, and was then classified as both a comet and an asteroid (174P/Echeclus).
 One plan for Cassini involved sending it to a centaur, but NASA decided to destroy it instead.

 Observation

+In the outer Solar System, comets remain frozen and inactive and are extremely difficult or impossible to detect from Earth due to their small size.
+Statistical detections of inactive comet nuclei in the Kuiper belt have been reported from observations by the Hubble Space Telescope but these detections have been questioned.

+Most comets are too faint to be visible without the aid of a telescope, but a few each decade become bright enough to be visible to the naked eye.

 A comet may be discovered photographically using a wide-field telescope or visually with binoculars.
 However, even without access to optical equipment, it is still possible for the amateur astronomer to discover a sungrazing comet online by downloading images accumulated by some satellite observatories such as SOHO.
 SOHO's 2000th comet was discovered by Polish amateur astronomer Michał Kusiak on 26 December 2010 and both discoverers of Hale–Bopp used amateur equipment (although Hale was not an amateur).